 UCAS code: CM17

 Study the engine that drives computer science – mathematics.
 Follow our advanced mathematics programme and explore modern computing.
-Mix theory with practice in areas like big data on a degree awarded initial accreditation by BCS, the Chartered Institute for IT.
+Mix theory with practice in areas like big data on a degree awarded initial accreditation by BCS, the Chartered Institute for IT (subject to re-approval).

 Join the ranks of modern computer scientists.
 Hone your skills as a mathematician.
 Put your new-found technical knowledge into practice in our state-of-the-art £13million Tech Hub, or out on work placement.

 University-level mathematics for computer science offers a host of fascinating theorems to explore.
 Uncover the role of calculus across the physical sciences.
 Study the properties of the natural number system and learn the pure maths vital to almost all modern science.

 What you learn here makes a difference in the real world: artificial intelligence, software engineering and mobile applications are rooted in mathematics and computer science.
 We help you develop professional skills in programming, computer systems, and web development.

 High-level problem-solving is integral to a degree in computer science and mathematics.
 You can expand your analytical skills in rapidly developing areas like data science and data modelling.
 You’ll graduate with the in-demand specialist skills and knowledge that employers are looking for.

 Sandwich year option available

 Work placement opportunity

 Understanding fundamental mathematical concepts like differential calculus will be an important part of your first year.
 You’ll also explore core principles behind computer systems like networking and systems analysis.
 We’ll introduce you to the problem-solving nature of programming and help you discover the range of career options available to graduates in computer science and mathematics.